Rounit47/Automated_Resume-_Screening_and_Recommendation_System/README.md

 # Automated Resume Screening And Recommendation System
 An AI-powered system that automates resume screening and job recommendations using a hybrid approach combining traditional NLP techniques (TF-IDF, Cosine Similarity) and Generative AI.
 Designed to streamline the recruitment process by intelligently matching resumes to job descriptions and recommending suitable positions based on candidate profiles.

+## 📘 About the Project

+This project is developed as part of our **final-year major project** for the **B.Tech in Computer Science Engineering – Data Science** program at **Medicaps University**.

+👨‍💻 Developed by: **Team Web Geek**

+Our aim is to build an intelligent platform that enhances recruitment efficiency by using a combination of Machine Learning, NLP, and Generative AI for smarter resume screening and job recommendations.

 ## 🔑 Key Features

 ### 📄 Resume Matcher System